Practical information

 Teaching time is precious.
 Our aim is to keep absenteeism to a minimum.
 There are defined rules for authorized and unauthorized absence from school.

 We ask parents to ensure that their children arrive at school on time every day, arriving late is not permitted.
+The school doors open at 08.20am.
 Classes begin at 8.30am, and on Monday's, Tuesday's, Thursday's and Friday's after the break at 13.15pm, and all children are expected in the classroom at this time.

 If there are too many unauthorised absences from school (including late arrival) management will contact the parents.
 If this does not have the desired effect, a truancy officer must be notified.